reactome/container/README.md

 ./deploy.sh -d all -b all -r
 ```

 The above command will download all database files and then build all the applications.
-While using the first time, users are advised to build all the applications since some applications are dependend on other.
+While using the first time, users are advised to use `-b all` to build all the applications since some applications are dependend on other.
 After that users may select individual applications to build using `select` argument with `-b` flag.

 The `./deploy.sh` script can be run with many flags, and they are described below: